-Potassium is a hugely important electrolyte within the body and plays a vital role in maintaining the resting membrane potential of cells.
-Even a small change in the extracellular concentration of K+ could significantly depolarize or hyperpolarize cells, which has big implications for cardiac function, amongst other things.
+Potassium (K+) is a hugely important electrolyte within the body and plays a vital role in maintaining the resting membrane potential of cells.
+Even a small change in the extracellular concentration of K+ could significantly depolarize or hyperpolarize cells, which has implications for cardiac function, amongst other things.

 The concept of maintaining an internal balance of K+ refers to its movement between the extracellular fluid (ECF) and intracellular fluid (ICF).
 The normal concentrations of K+ are between 3.5-5.0 mmol/L in the ECF and between 120-150 mmol/L intracellularly.
 98% of the body’s K+ is stored intracellularly.

-Mechanisms for Shifting K+ Into Cells
+Mechanisms for Shifting Potassium Into Cells

 Potassium movement in and out of cells is controlled mainly by Na+/K+ ATPase.
-This a transmembrane pump which uses active transport to move 3 Na+ ions out of the cell (extracellularly) and 2 K+ ions into the cell (intracellularly).
-This maintains ion gradients by moving ions against their concentration gradients, as Na+ has a higher concentration extracellularly and K+ has a higher concentration intracellularly.
+This is a transmembrane pump which uses active transport to move 3 Na+ ions out of the cell (extracellularly) and 2 K+ ions into the cell (intracellularly).
+It maintains ion gradients by moving ions against their concentration gradients, as Na+ has a higher concentration extracellularly and K+ has a higher concentration intracellularly.

 An increase in [K+] in the ECF will promote the movement of K+ into cells, down its concentration gradient.
 However, the internal balance of K+ is not this simple and there are other factors to consider.

 When we eat a meal, insulin is secreted by the pancreas in response to increased K+ concentrations in the blood.
 This increases the activity of Na+/K+-ATPase, therefore moving the excess K+ into cells.
 This homeostatic mechanism helps to prevent dangerous rises in [K+] after eating.
 Other hormones which act on Na+/K+-ATPase channels include aldosterone and catecholamines.